citrix/citrix-daas-rest-go/citrixorchestration/docs/BackupRestoreRestoreSingleMemberModel.md

 `func (o *BackupRestoreRestoreSingleMemberModel) UnsetMemberName()`

 UnsetMemberName ensures that no value is present for MemberName, not even an explicit nil
+### GetMemberType

+`func (o *BackupRestoreRestoreSingleMemberModel) GetMemberType() string`

+GetMemberType returns the MemberType field if non-nil, zero value otherwise.

+### GetMemberTypeOk

+`func (o *BackupRestoreRestoreSingleMemberModel) GetMemberTypeOk() (*string, bool)`

+GetMemberTypeOk returns a tuple with the MemberType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMemberType

+`func (o *BackupRestoreRestoreSingleMemberModel) SetMemberType(v string)`

+SetMemberType sets MemberType field to given value.

+### HasMemberType

+`func (o *BackupRestoreRestoreSingleMemberModel) HasMemberType() bool`

+HasMemberType returns a boolean if a field has been set.

+### SetMemberTypeNil

+`func (o *BackupRestoreRestoreSingleMemberModel) SetMemberTypeNil(b bool)`

+ SetMemberTypeNil sets the value for MemberType to be an explicit nil

+### UnsetMemberType
+`func (o *BackupRestoreRestoreSingleMemberModel) UnsetMemberType()`

+UnsetMemberType ensures that no value is present for MemberType, not even an explicit nil
 ### GetPlaybookActionState

 `func (o *BackupRestoreRestoreSingleMemberModel) GetPlaybookActionState() BackupRestorePlaybookActionState`